Grant Scott Bonham Fetal Center

 Our Care of Congenital Lung Malformations

-Watch this video to hear Dr. Fenton discuss the care of a child with a congenital lung malformation at the Grant Scott Bonham Fetal Center at Primary Children's Hospital in Salt Lake City, Utah.
+A more detailed discussion by Dr. Fenton of the care provided to a child with a congenital lung malformation at the Grant Scott Bonham Fetal Center and Primary Children's Hospital in Salt Lake City, Utah.

 Understanding Congenital Lung Malformation (CLM)